lgw2/lgw2.github.io/_teaching/csci127-summer-2020/labs/lab10.md

 (such as CLS for the College of Letters & Science) followed by the Spring 2020 enrollment for that college.

 ## Assignment
-* Use [lab10.py](https://lgw2.github.io/teaching/csci127-summer-2019/labs/lab10.py), renamed according to the instructions above, as a starting point.
+* Use [lab10.py](https://lgw2.github.io/teaching/csci127-summer-2020/labs/lab10.py), renamed according to the instructions above, as a starting point.
 * The `read_file` function should return (1) a numpy array that contains each college name and (2) a corresponding numpy array that contains each college's enrollment.
 * The `main` function should produce the desired bar graph using the information contained in the numpy arrays named `college_names` and `college_enrollments`.
-* Write a program that matches [this graph](https://lgw2.github.io/teaching/csci127-summer-2019/labs/lab10.png) as closely as possible.
+* Write a program that matches [this graph](https://lgw2.github.io/teaching/csci127-summer-2020/labs/lab10.png) as closely as possible.
 Hint: check out the [matplot.pyplot.bar documentation](https://matplotlib.org/3.1.0/api/_as_gen/matplotlib.pyplot.bar.html).

 ## Grading - 10 points
-1 point - The chart it titled "Montana State University Fall 2020 Enrollments".
+1 point - The chart it titled "MSU Spring 2020 Enrollments by College".

-1 point - The x-axis is labeled College Name and the y-axis is labeled College Enrollment.
+1 point - The x-axis is labeled "College Name" and the y-axis is labeled "College Enrollment".

-1 point - The y-axis goes from 0 to 4400 in increments of 400.
+1 point - The y-axis goes from 0 to 4500 in increments of 500.

 1 point - The x-axis contains the same college names that appear in the input file.